randomtruffles/Dominion_League/rules.md

 <a name="1.4.1"></a>1.4.1.
 A short break is a break of up to 2 consecutive seasons.

 <a name="1.4.2"></a>1.4.2.
-A medium break is a break of between 3 and 5 consecutive seasons.

-<a name="1.4.3"></a>1.4.3.
-A long break is a break of 6 or more consecutive seasons.
+A long break is a break of 3 or more consecutive seasons.

 ### <a name="1.5"></a>1.5.
 Accounts